Deadlift: The King of all Exercises!

 "The reason the deadlift is considered the king of all the exercise is because it is a great indicator of strength"

-There is plenty of exercise to work your back, many lifters agree that the deadlift and many of its variants (more on this in an up and coming blog, watch this space) is one of the most effective.
-Along with the previous point on your traps you can greatly develop your lats too, giving that v-taper body physique many look for.
+There is plenty of exercises to work your back, many lifters agree that the deadlift and many of its variants (more on this in a separate blog) is one of the most effective.
+Along with the previous point on your traps, you can greatly develop your lats too, giving that v-taper body physique many look for.